ReactiveBayes/Cortex.jl/README.md

 [![Aqua](https://raw.githubusercontent.com/JuliaTesting/Aqua.jl/master/badge.svg)](https://github.com/JuliaTesting/Aqua.jl)

 This package implements a simple, efficient and modular framework for running message passing algorithms on graphs, with a focus on message-passing based Bayesian inference.
 This is a successor to the [ReactiveMP.jl](https://github.com/ReactiveBayes/ReactiveMP.jl) package.
 Read the official [documentation](https://ReactiveBayes.github.io/Cortex.jl/stable/) for more details.

+> [!NOTE]
+> This package is currently a work in progress.
+The API may change without notice until the first stable release.